Celebrating Sinterklaas: A guide for parents

-This guide to Sinterklass (Saint Nicholas) is to help parents navigate the Sinterklaas festivities and get their children involved in this local Dutch tradition.
+This guide to Sinterklass (Saint Nicholas) is to help parents navigate the Sinterklaas tradition and get their children involved in the local Dutch festivities.
 The arrival of Sinterklass by boat to the Netherlands is one of the top Dutch festivals loved by parents and children alike.

-Accompanied by his white horse (Schimmel), Sinterklaas or Sint Niklaas (Saint Nicholas) arrives in the Netherlands with his helpers, the Zwarte Pieten (Black Petes), to signify the start of the holiday season.
-This event is broadcast live, and each year Sinterklaas arrives in a different city on a schedule (Sinterklaas intocht).
+Accompanied by his white horse (Schimmel), Sinterklaas or Sint Niklaas (Saint Nicholas) arrives in the Netherlands with his helpers, the Zwarte Pieten (Black Peter), to signify the start of the holiday season.
+This Sinterklaas tradition is broadcast live, and each year Sinterklaas arrives in a different city on a schedule (Sinterklaas intocht).

 Sinterklass's official arrival to the Netherlands, typically on a Saturday each year, is followed on Sunday by Sint's arrival in Amsterdam.
 If you can't make it to either of those festivals, Sinterklaas arrives, unofficially, in most towns and cities across the Netherlands.
 You can check out arrival locations and times (intocht Sinterklaas) across the Netherlands here (in Dutch).

 Some dates and locations for Sinterklaas intocht (arrival) are listed below.